Scott Brown (footballer, born April 1985): Early and personal life

 Brown was born and raised in Wolverhampton; his mother, Liz, was a former England squash player and his father was a professional tennis coach.
 He has a brother, Ashley, and a sister, Liz.
 His father, Pete, died on 18 May 2014 following a battle with Parkinson's disease.
 Brown visits his father's grave every week.
 Brown's son, Max, was born on 23 May 2014, five days after Pete's death.

 Playing career

 Early career

 Brown was playing for Bilbrook Juniors when he was scouted by Birmingham City, but left Birmingham City when they closed their Academy in 1996.
 A Wolverhampton Wanderers supporter, he was with the club's youth academy between the ages of 12 and 18, but never played a first-team game for Wolves before manager Dave Jones allowed him to leave on a free transfer to Welsh Premier League side Welshpool Town in summer 2003.
 Wolves had strong young goalkeeping talent on the books in the form of Carl Ikeme and Wayne Hennessey.
 During his time in Welshpool Brown worked at Ron Flowers Sports.
-After being recommended by former Wolves Academy goalkeeper coach Mike Stowell, he went on to have a six-month spell with Bristol City without making a first-team appearance.
+After being recommended by former Wolves Academy goalkeeper coach Mike Stowell, he went on to have six months with Bristol City without making a first-team appearance.